household-four/bearly-passing-ui/README.md

 ✅ View a specific study set
 ✅ Create a new study set
 ✅ Create a new question for a study set
+❌ Create a new game (teacher)
+❌ students also create study sets / games?
+❌ Upload sets from canvas / other
 ❌ Edit my study set's details like name and description ✅ Edit the question contents of my study set
 ✅ View my students list (teacher only)
-❌ View my list of teachers (student only)
+✅ View my list of teachers (student only)
 ❌ Add and remove my students from my list (teacher only) ❌ Add and remove students from or game (teacher only) ✅ View my assigned games (student only)